OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:6

-Then the man of God said, “Where did it fall?”
+The man of God asked, “Where did it fall?”
-And when he showed him the place,
+And when he showed him the spot,
-he cut off a stick and threw it in there, and made the iron float.
+he cut off a stick and threw it there, causing the iron to float.

 ## 2 Kings 6:7